BusisiwePieterson/CICD-TERRAFORM-WITH-JENKINKS/README.md

 In this project I build a CI/CD pipeline tailored for Terraform projects.
 By automating the building and deployment of infrastucture changes, the piplenine enhances speed, reliability and consistency across environments.

 #### TECH STACK USED:
-- **Terraform** : To build the infrastructure on AWS
+- **Terraform** : To provision our resources on AWS
 - **Docker** : Jenkins has a Docker image that can be used out of the box to run a container with all relevant dependencies for Jenkins.
-- **JENKINS** :  To build the CI/CD pipeline.
+- **JENKINS** :  Jenkins as our continuous integration server, to automate the building and deployment of code changes.
 - **AWS EC2** (*optional*) : I used an EC2 instance to run Docker because Docker Desktop was consuming a lot of RAM, feel free to use Docker Desktop and run the project locally if your computer allows.
-- **GIT & GITHUB** : To push code and GitHub Webhook to trigger Jenkins.
+- **GITHUB** : We use Github Webhooks to ensures that Jenkins is automatically triggered whenever changes are pushed to the repository, initiating the CI/CD process.
-- **Slack** : For post notifications of the CI/CD pipeline.
-Slack will alert us to let us know if the build failed or was a success.
+- **Slack** : We configure Jenkins to send a notification to Slack updating the team on the build and deployment status.

 ### SETTING UP THE ENVIRONMENT